The Dark Pictures Anthology: Main series

 Little Hope was revealed as a post-credits trailer at the end of Man of Medan and released worldwide for PlayStation 4, Windows, and Xbox One on 30 October 2020.
 A free upgrade for PlayStation 5 and Xbox Series X/S was released on 27 September 2022.
 The upgrade included enhanced visuals, improved U.I., new difficulty and QTE settings, amongst other tweaks and features.
 The game is inspired by the Salem witch trials of 1692, but also takes inspiration from a variety of films and games.
-Film inspirations include The Blair Witch Project (1999) and The Omen (1976), while the Silent Hill franchise is key video game inspiration.
+Film inspirations include The Blair Witch Project (1999) and The Omen (1976), while the Silent Hill franchise is a key video game inspiration.

 House of Ashes was first revealed in a post-credits teaser trailer at the end of Little Hope and released worldwide for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 22 October 2021.
-The game is inspired the films Aliens (1986), Predator (1987), and The Descent (2005); the book At the Mountains of Madness; and the myth of the Curse of Akkad.
+The game is inspired by the films Aliens (1986), Predator (1987), and The Descent (2005); the book At the Mountains of Madness; and the myth of the Curse of Akkad.

-The Devil in Me was revealed in a post-credits teaser trailer at the end of House of Ashes and released worldwide for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 18 November 2022 as the season one finale of the anthology.
-The game is inspired by H. H. Holmes, America's first serial killer, and his "Murder Castle".
+The Devil in Me was revealed in a post-credits teaser trailer at the end of House of Ashes and released worldwide for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 18 November 2022 as the season one finale of the anthology before the season concept was dropped.
+The game is inspired by H. H. Holmes, America's first serial killer, and his "Murder Castle", as well as various slasher films including Psycho (1960), The Shining (1980), the Saw franchise, the Halloween franchise, and the Friday the 13th franchise.

-Season Two (TBA)

-The Dark Pictures Anthology: Directive 8020 was revealed in a post-credits teaser trailer at the end of The Devil in Me.
+Directive 8020 was revealed in a post-credits teaser trailer at the end of The Devil in Me.
 It will be the season two premiere of the anthology.
+As of mid-October 2022, Directive 8020 was entering production with a lot of data already shot.
+On 31 December 2023, a short video teaser for the game was posted to celebrate New Year's Eve.
+The game is set to be released in the first half of 2026 for PlayStation 5, Windows, and Xbox Series X/S. Creative director Will Doyle described Directive 8020 as "The Thing in deep space".
+Doyle stated that the game also takes inspiration from other sci-fi horror films including Solaris (1972), Alien (1979), Event Horizon (1997), Pandorum (2009), Prometheus (2012), Life (2017), and Sputnik (2020).
+Other influences include H. P. Lovecraft's cosmic horrors.